 - The shrine's Spring Grand Festival held from late April to early May

-Meiji Jingu is located next to JR Harajuku Station and the Meiji Jingumae subway station.
+Meiji Jingu is located next to Harajuku Station and Meiji-jingumae station.

-For JR, take the Yamanote Line and get off at Harajuku Station.
-On the metro, catch the Chiyoda or Fukutoshin Line and get off at Meiji-Jingumae.
-The shrine is a short 10-minute walk from either location.
+For JR, take the Yamanote Line to Harajuku Station.
+On the Metro, catch the Chiyoda or Fukutoshin lines to Meiji-jingumae.
+The shrine is a 10-minute walk from either location.

 The shrine will celebrate its 100th anniversary in 2020, just in time for the Tokyo Olympics

 There are over 120,000 trees in the forest around Meiji Jingu and Yoyogi Park

 The shrine was built in 1920 as a memorial to the country's first modern-day royal rulers, Emperor Meiji and Empress Shoken.